 • Benefits Administration

 Most programs will include many of the reports you need to be compliant with government regulations, such as FMLA, OSHA, EEO, and Affirmative Action.

 In addition to these basic features, many HR systems contain the tools to help you analyze the employee data for strategic planning:

 • Succession Planning (skills lists by job, skills held by employees)

 • Salary Review & Budgeting (breakdown of salary & total employee costs)

 An HRIS can be affordable

-For a company like Chris’ with 250 employees, a comprehensive HRIS database program can cost under $1000 --- an affordable HRIS that will give you easy access to all your data, increase the efficiency of the HR department and free up time for more pro-active and strategic planning.
+For a company like Chris’ with 250 employees, a comprehensive HR database program can cost under $1000 --- an affordable system that will give you easy access to all your data, increase the efficiency of the HR department and free up time for more proactive and strategic planning.